The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2021-25122: Apache Tomcat Information Disclosure Flaw

-CVE-2021-25122 is an information disclosure vulnerability in Apache Tomcat that causes request headers and body data to leak between users during h2c connections.
-This article covers technical details, affected versions, and mitigation.
+CVE-2021-25122 is an information disclosure vulnerability in Apache Tomcat affecting h2c connections.
+It allows request data from one user to be exposed to another user.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2021-25122 Overview

-CVE-2021-25122 is an information disclosure vulnerability in Apache Tomcat that affects the HTTP/2 (h2c) connection handling mechanism.
-When responding to new h2c connection requests, vulnerable versions of Apache Tomcat could duplicate request headers and a limited amount of request body from one request to another.
-This means that user A and user B could both see the results of user A's request, potentially exposing sensitive information across user sessions.
+CVE-2021-25122 is an information disclosure vulnerability in Apache Tomcat affecting how the server handles new HTTP/2 cleartext (h2c) connection requests.
+When responding to h2c upgrade requests, vulnerable Tomcat versions could duplicate request headers and a limited portion of the request body from one request to another.
+The result is that user A and user B could both receive the response intended for user A's request, exposing sensitive data such as authentication tokens, session cookies, or personally identifiable information across user sessions.
+The flaw is classified under CWE-200: Exposure of Sensitive Information to an Unauthorized Actor.

 Critical Impact